 - We will never sell, share or rent your personal information to any third party, other than approved service providers, without your express permission.
 We will never share your information internally, unless it is part of that individuals job role.

 - We will never send you material that does not form part of our core service to you without the presence of legitimate interest.

 Your full set of rights are:

-- The right to restrict the processing of your data
+- the right to restrict the processing of your data; and

 Similarly, an erasure request will also be denied where we are obligated to keep the data.
 This includes through applicable legislation, at the regulator’s request or where there is risk to us.
 Where this is the case you shall be informed as to why.
 In addition, you shall be given the contact details of the correct supervisory body should you wish to complain.